bodlukas/bodlukas.github.io/_research/shakemapsim.md

 There are at least two reasons why I think the above conclusions are premature and do not serve as an adequate explanation:
 - First, modern building codes (such as the one in Turkey) embrace the philopophy of ductile design.
 Thus, the collapse of a code-compliant building is very unlikely even if the design spectra was exceeded.
 - Second, the recorded ground-motion spectrum is only represenatative of a building located directly above the seismic network station.
-As pointed out by Peter Stafford in the aftermath of the 2011 Christchurch (New Zealand) earthquake, the ground-shaking experienced by other buildings is still highly uncertain, even if the buildings are located close to the seismic network station.
+The ground-shaking experienced by other buildings is still highly uncertain, even if the buildings are located close to a seismic network station.
+This was already pointed out by Peter Stafford in the aftermath of the 2011 Christchurch (New Zealand) earthquake[^Stafford2012].

 The ShakemapSim tool adresses the second aspect mentioned above: It allows users to compute the probability distribution of ground-motion IMs at specified building locations by taking into account recorded IM values at seismic network stations.